PeterStaev/nativescript-purchase/README.md

 This will be present only when restoring purchases and will contain the original transaction that purchased a given product.

 * **developerPayload** - *string*
 Custom data sent with `buyProduct`.

 * **dataSignature** - *string (Android only)*
 The signature for the transaction.

 ## Usage

-First we need to initialize the plugin with a list for product identifier that will be availabel for purchase.
-This is best to be done before application start.
+First we need to initialize the plugin with a list for product identifier that will be available for purchase.
+This is best to be done before the application starts.

 Note that it is possible that the initialization of the plugin takes more time than the application to boot.
 So especially in the cases that you load the products on your landing page, it is best that to save the `Promise` returned by the `init()` method and then check it before trying to get your products.

 ```typescript